 Instead: Have your own list of questions ready (not the ones in #6 above).
 Observe what is happening at the location.
 Are employees and customers smiling or not?
 Do people seem busy or bored?
 Does the environment look like a pleasant place to spend most of your day?
 Is the location is good or bad for you (commute, parking, personal safety, etc.)?
 Anything else catch your attention (noisy, very quiet, bad music playing constantly, crummy restrooms, scary elevators, etc.)?

-Read 45 Questions to Ask in a Job Interview for ideas.
+Read 50 Good Questions to Ask in Interviews for ideas.

 Everyone makes mistakes, and, often, the mistakes are not "fatal" for your job search.
 But, do your best to avoid these errors, and you should have a short job search.